 Kentia palms are sometimes referred to as thatch palms – no matter what you call them, there’s no denying this plant’s beauty.
 It is a flowering plant in the palm family that’s perfect for someone in a crowded environment.
 It grows easily in bright, indirect light but can also tolerate some shade.

 3. Areca Palm

-Like all plants, the areca palm is biologically capable of taking in carbon dioxide and releasing oxygen.
+Like all plants, the areca palm tree is biologically capable of taking in carbon dioxide and releasing oxygen.
 However, it also can purify the environment as it removes chemicals like xylene and formaldehyde.
 This lovely plant is best grown in a living room, where it will thrive in filtered light.